-Web resources for the study of early Church history (to A.D.
-843)
+Web resources for the study of early Christian history (to A.D.
+843) —used by the Wycliffe/TST course WYH1010HWeb resources for approaches to the history of Christianity (historiography) (not currently maintained)

 Web resources for the study of war and peace (old site from 2003)

 I was appointed in 1975 to teach Church history at Wycliffe College, and I remain there today.
+Between 1989 and 2022 I held the Bishops Frederick and Heber Wilkinson chair; since September 2022 I have been emeritus.
 I was seconded part-time to the Toronto School of Theology as its director from 2007 to 2018.

 I was "church review editor" of Anglican and Episcopal History from 2003 to 2011.
 Link to information about church reviews.